 DID YOU KNOW?
 Criminal investigators need to be able to think critically, actively listen, and solve complex problems as per O*NET.

-Masters in Criminal Justice & Criminalistics Degree Programs in New Brunswick
+What are Masters in Criminal Justice and Criminalistics Degree Programs? in New Brunswick

 A criminal justice and criminalistics major who continues their education with a masters degree may be prepared to pursue career advancement, and/or doctoral research.
 Masters programs tend to provide courses in research methods, statistical and policy analysis, strategy, and management.
 Most programs also require completion of a capstone course, as well as a research paper or thesis on criminal justice policies and practices.

 A Master of Science in Criminal Justice may consist of about 36 credits, allotted to core topics and electives.
 In contrast to the MBA, the core topics tend to revolve around criminal justice specifically.
 Also, students may get to choose around 6 electives which may help them to build a professional identity, or anchor future research.
 Terrorism, hostage negotiations, criminal sexual behavior, psychopathology of criminal behavior and crime scene investigation are some examples.
 To get a sense of core criminal justice topics, see below.

 - Ethical Issues in criminal justice administration might cover the integration of ethics into criminal justice policy.